THEA 110. Introduction to Theatre Arts. 3 Credits.

 THEA 326.
 Lighting for Stage.
 3 Credits.

 The principles, mechanics and design of stage and lighting; its relationship to set, makeup and costume design; plus laboratory participation in University productions.
-Prerequisite: THEA 270 or consent of instructor.
 Repeatable to 6 credits.
 S, odd years.

 THEA 330.
 Contemporary Theatre.
 3 Credits.

-Readings in dramatic literature from 1880s to contemporary times.
+Readings in contemporary dramatic literature.
 Strong emphasis on written and verbal analysis of current dramatic techniques beyond realism.
-S, odd years.
+S, even years.

 THEA 335.
 Stage Management.
 3 Credits.

 An introduction to the procedures, responsibilities, and best practices for stage management.
-F.
+F, even years.

 Exploration of needs for putting together a successful theatrical production.
 Topics include conceptual work, drafting, model-making and rendering, and scenic painting.
-Prerequisites: THEA 270 and THEA 300 or consent of instructor.
 Repeatable to 6 credits.
-F, odd years.
+S, odd years.

 THEA 371.
 Advanced Acting: Advanced Scene Study.
 3 Credits.

 Advanced script analysis applied to plays that place advanced demands on the actor.
-Prerequisites: THEA 272 or consent of instructor.
-F.
+Prerequisites: THEA 271 or consent of instructor.
+Repeatable to 6 credits.
+F, even years.

 THEA 397.
 Cooperative Education.
 1-6 Credits.